 using Aspose.Words.Cloud.Sdk; using Aspose.Words.Cloud.Sdk.Model; using Aspose.Words.Cloud.Sdk.Model.Requests;

-In order to use Aspose.Cloud APIs, you need to use App Key and App SID information in your code.
+Now in order to use Aspose.Cloud APIs, you need to use App Key and App SID information in your code.
 These keys are comprised of Alphanumeric digits.
 These are unique codes associated with your subscription account.
-In order to get these details, please click My Apps tab on Aspose.Cloud dashboard.
+In order to get these details, please click the My Apps tab on Aspose.Cloud dashboard.
 Once we have the Keys, we need to initialize Aspose.Words API object.

 string MyAppKey = "f6axxxxxxxxxxxxxxxxxx"; // Get AppKey and AppSID from https://dashboard.aspose.cloud/ string MyAppSid = "478e4827-xxxxx-xxxx-xxxx-xxxxxxx"; // Get AppKey and AppSID from https://dashboard.aspose.cloud/ // create an object of WordsApi while passing AppKey and AppSid information WordsApi wordsApi = new WordsApi(MyAppKey, MyAppSid);